mama-cailleach/python-portfolio/python-courses/cisco-python-essentials-2/scorecard-generator/README.md

 - Added clear messages for early innings or over endings (e.g., all out).
 - Robust handling for team loading, input, and batting order management.
 - Expanded prompts and error messages for better user experience.
+- Consistent display of captain/wicketkeeper roles in all name lists.

 ---